soi-20/brains/_posts/2018-12-05-the-two-narratives.md

-## Marc Andreessen: Competite In the Window of Game
+## Marc Andreessen: Compete In the Window of Game